New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 Not convinced?
-Have a look at these Facebook statistics that gives you an overview of how your content and how it impacts your audience.
+Have a look at our article on key Facebook metrics that will give you an overview of how your content and how it impacts your audience.

 3.4.
 Facebook Ads Analytics

 Whether you have quite a history in managing social media ads for your clients or your own brand, or you just started learning about the process of creating ad campaigns, you probably know Facebook is the social media platform with the massive ads orientation.

-Since most brands invest a lot of money into paid ads these days, maybe even including your competitors, if you're doing some paid advertising on Facebook yourself, you must certainly keep an eye on your Facebook ads analytics.
+Since most brands (including your competitors) invest a lot of money into paid ads these days , if you're doing some paid advertising on Facebook yourself, you must certainly keep an eye on your Facebook ads analytics.

-By constantly monitoring your Facebook ads analytics you may find yourself in the position of saving millions of dollars.
+By constantly monitoring your Facebook ads analytics you may find yourself in the position to save thousands of dollars.
 Wouldn’t that be great?

-Now, let's take a quick look at what metrics should you be paying attention to when it's time for your to check your Facebook ads analytics.
+Now, let's take a quick look at what metrics you should be paying attention to when checking your Facebook ads analytics.